zeromq/gitdown/README.txt

 These symbols have special meaning:

-* GIT defines the root HTTP URL of the git repository
+* GIT defines the root HTTP URL of the git repository.
-* BRANCH defines the respository branch, defaults to 'master'
+* BRANCH defines the respository branch, defaults to 'master'.
-* SUBDIR defines the /sub/dir to the current file, if not empty
+* SUBDIR defines the sub/dir/ to the current file, if not empty, should end in / if not empty.

 These symbols are predefined by gitdown for you: